minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 	ls -l test.txt

 You should now see a print which will tell you the permissions set for the file you just created.
-These permissions are most likely rw-------.
+These permissions are most likely `rw-------`.
 Which means read, write for the user, no access for anyone else.
 In order to change this, we are going to have to go one step further, and indicate file permission using numbers.
 Our example would then look like this:

 	644